 (Business Standard), (Department for Transport), (IIHS)

-9. Approximately 29% of motorcycle drivers involved in fatal accidents in 2017 were without valid motorcycle licenses, compared to 13% of car drivers without a car driver’s license.
+9. 30% of motorcycle drivers involved in fatal accidents in 2019 were without valid motorcycle licenses.

 A valid motorcycle license means that a rider has a valid driver’s license with a motorcycle endorsement or motorcycle-only license.
 However, many motorcycle drivers are not aware that a car driver’s license doesn’t allow them to drive a motorcycle.

 10. According to the motorcycle safety statistics, 32% of all motorcycle drivers involved in fatal accidents were speeding, compared to 18% of all passenger car drivers.

 This percentage goes even lower for light and heavy truck drivers, 14% and 7% respectively.
 The simple explanation is that motorcycles are powerful and lightweight.
 They can accelerate two or three times faster than a car.
 Therefore, people have to be experienced to restrain the power and acceleration that motorcycles provide.

 11. More than one-third of motorcycle accidents with fatalities were single-vehicle crashes.

 Although some conclusive data on how many motorcycle deaths there were in 2020 is not available yet, the last available data can shed some light.